anur0n/academic-personal-webpage-kickstart/content/post/HLAI_lecture-summary/index.md

 **The theory**:
 In this part, he discussed related terms and background on intelligence.
 To build an _'Intelligent'_ agent we first need to define or understand clearly, what is _'Intelligence'_.
 Based on the [Universal Intelligence](https://arxiv.org/pdf/0712.3329.pdf) -

->Intelligence measures an agent’s ability to achieve goals in a wide range of environments.
+>Intelligence measures an agent’s ability to **achieve goals** in a **wide range of environments**.

+He the discussed three levels of intelligence:
+- **Level 1**: In this level there is no individual learning.
+It is refined by evolution.
+(Ex- Earthworm).
+The problem with this kind is that, evolution is too slow.
+- **Level 2**: Animals in this level can learn from direct experience.
+And the learning can be refined based on rewards.
+(Ex-rats, dogs).
+The problem is they cannot pass their learning to next generation.
+- **Level 3**: In this level, the learning is possible from indirect experience too.
+Like using language.
+(Ex.
+Human).
+This learning can also be shared with others with language.